We offer international students the opportunity to study abroad in Chicago through a 16-week program in clinical trials and regulatory management.

-This comprehensive certificate program provides rigorous training across the entire clinical trials process, from the perspective of the clinical study site as well as that of the sponsor or monitor.
-The broad curriculum covers good clinical practices, regulatory requirements and compliance, detecting fraud and misconduct, and statistics for clinical research.
-Students will build the skills and knowledge to initiate clinical research studies, apply monitoring methods, and write documents and reports, while understanding and abiding by regulations.
+The curriculum covers good clinical practices, regulatory requirements and compliance, detecting fraud and misconduct, and statistics for clinical research.
+Certificate recipients will have the skills and knowledge to initiate clinical research studies, apply monitoring methods, and write documents and reports while understanding and abiding by regulations.

 - Good Clinical Practices

 This course provides an introduction to good clinical practice (GCP) in clinical research according to FDA regulations and International Conference on Harmonization (ICH) guidelines.
 Topics include conducting clinical trials in accordance with GCP; regulations established by state, federal, and international regulatory bodies; and the roles and responsibilities of investigators, sponsors, monitors, and auditors.